Water-Melon/Melon/docs/book/en/parser_generator.md

     lattr.type = M_INPUT_T_FILE;
     //If type is M_INPUT_T_FILE, data is the file path, otherwise it is a custom language string. lattr.data = &path;
+    //Set the environment variable to find the location of the included file lattr.env = NULL;
     //Initialize the lexer
     mln_lex_init_with_hooks(test, lex, &lattr);
     if (lex == NULL) {